 Contingent workforce technology: Vendor Management Systems (VMS)

-More than 70 per cent of organizations, including FORTUNE 500 and GLOBAL 1000 companies, have a Vendor Management System in place to manage their contingent workers and contingent work.
+According to Staffing Industry Analysts, more than 80 per cent of organizations, including FORTUNE 500 and GLOBAL 1000 companies, have a Vendor Management System in place to manage their contingent workers and contingent work.

 A Vendor Management System is a cloud-based technology software platform that helps to facilitate the process of contingent workforce procurement and contingent workforce management.
 Employers who invest in VMS technology will streamline vendor performance to better manage labor costs, maximize productivity, ensure compliance and increase efficiency.

-Why a VMS is critical to contingent workforce management
+Why a VMS is critical to achieving Total Talent Management

 A Vendor Management System is also essential to achieving Total Talent Management across an entire organization.